mebusy/notes/dev_notes/Algorithm_On_Strings.md

 The challenge is how to construct the suffix array quickly.
 Because the naive algorithm is O(n²).

 There is a way to construct a suffix array if you're already construction a suffix tree.
-A suffix array is simply a depth-first reversal of the suffix tree.
+A suffix array is simply a depth-first traversal of the suffix tree.

  - From Suffix Tree to Suffix Array: Depth-First Traversal
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/AOS_fromSuffixTreeToSuffixArray.png)